LawnchairLauncher/lawnicons/CONTRIBUTING.md

 <item component="ComponentInfo{APP_COMPONENT}" drawable="ICON_NAME" name="APP_NAME" />
 ```

-5. Save all your changes and push it to your repository via GitHub Desktop.
+6. Save changes and push it to your fork via GitHub Desktop.
-6. Open your repository in a web browser and create a PR: `Contribute → Open pull request`.
+7. Open your fork in a web browser and create a PR: `Contribute → Open pull request`.
 Describe your PR according to our templates.
-7. Make sure that the build went without errors.
-Wait for a review or do a self-review.
+8. Make sure that the build went without errors and await a review (better to do a self-review).
-8. We will merge your PR, fix the little things, or leave a comment asking you to rework.
+9. We will merge your PR, fix the little things, or leave a comment asking you to rework.

 **Clean commit history**